eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

     curl -X GET http://localhost:8080/eifrontend/authentication?backendurl="http://127.0.0.1:8090/eibackend/"

 This way of entering the `backendurl` may be the easiest way.
-It works with GET, POST and PUT requests.
+It works with all CRUD operations.

 **Note: It is not possible to add the `backendurl` parameter as a JSON parameter.**